blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 ***

-## Step 4 - Check for Config file updates
+## Step 4 - Check for Configuration File Updates
 Check to make sure no config updates are required.

-Refer to the <a href="https://docs.blinklabs.io/guides/dingo/releases/001-release-notes/" target="_blank"> Dingo Release notes and the [Quick Start](../../002-quick-start-overview) guide.
+Refer to the <a href="https://docs.blinklabs.io/guides/dingo/releases/001-release-notes/" target="_blank"> Dingo Release Notes and the [Quick Start](../../002-quick-start-overview) guide.

 > 💡 To view and edit `dingo.yaml` file run:
 >